In this article I will cover:

 - The back bodice of this top is the same as that of the basic bodice piece, which goes without saying.
 It is only the front bodice that we will be altering to accommodate the cowl neck, unless you want the cowl in the back.

 STEP 1.
 Take your Front Bodice pattern.
 Back bodice pattern is the same.
 No need to alter it.
-Check out this tutorial for the top pattern, or alternatively you can make a pattern from an old top of yours as per the video here.
+Check out this tutorial for the top pattern, or alternatively you can make a pattern from an old top of yours.
 You need a paper pattern.

 STEP 2.
 Make the markings as per the diagram below on to the front bodice pattern you have.
 Cut through the lines from the center seam line points 2, 4 & 6.
 Stop when you have 2 cm to the shoulder and armhole seam line.
 Just enough for the whole thing to stay together.